bgleedz/seasons/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+With this project you can see what season it is depending on your location (latitude/longitude)

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`